matiasmicheletto/lorawan-optimizations/bin/readme_gpprs.txt

       - From line 1 to "e", each column "c" from 0 to "g"-1 indicate the minimum spread factor that can be used for gateway "c"+1.
       - When a gateway is to far away from an end device, a value greater than 12 is used as value, usually 100.
       - Last column, this is value "g"+1, indicate the transmission period of the corresponding end device.
-   Example for the content of a generic input file:
+   Example for the content of a generic input file (10 end-devices and 4 gateways):
       10 4
       7 8 8 10 800
       9 9 7 8 1600